Visit Our Mobile Site

 Cottage Plantation B&B

 Surrounded by spacious galleries, this house was built on a Spanish land grant.
 It is one of the few remaining complete antebellum plantation complexes, and its dependencies include a law office/school house, milk house, kitchen, smoke house, old slave quarters, barns and other structures that complete a working plantation.
-The Cottage offers plantation tours and overnight lodging.
+The Cottage offers plantation tours (Saturday & Sunday only) and overnight lodging.

 Grace Episcopal Church